 The School of Management and Labor Relations requires applicants for matriculated status to submit results of the Graduate Record Examination (GRE) General Test.
 GRE information and application forms may be obtained by writing to the Graduate Record Examinations Program, Educational Testing Service, P.O.
-Box 955, Princeton, NJ 08541-0955, U.S.A.
+Box 6000, Princeton, NJ 08541-6000, U.S.A., or on the web at www.gre.org.
 The Educational Testing Service requires at least six weeks to process and report GRE scores.
-Scores from the Graduate Management Admission Test (GMAT) may be accepted in lieu of GRE scores for applicants to the M.H.R.M. and M.L.I.R. programs.
+Scores from the Graduate Management Admission Test (GMAT) may be accepted in lieu of GRE scores for applicants to the M.H.R.M. and M.L.E.R. programs.
 It is the policy of the university that tests taken within a period of three years prior to the time of application will not be questioned on grounds of age.
 Graduate programs may require that test scores more than three years old be validated, either by evidence of continued work in the field or by reexamination.